Skip to contents

 TADA_MakeSpatial()

-This function converts any Water Quality Portal (WQP)-style dataframe with latitude/longitude data into a geospatial sf object.
+This function converts any Water Quality Portal (WQP)-style dataframe with latitude/longitude data into a geospatial shapefile object.
 To run the function, the user supplies a WQP dataframe and the coordinate reference system that they want the spatial object to be in (the default is WGS 84).
 For the function to work properly, the input dataframe must have - at a minimum - WQP observation coordinates in “LongitudeMeasure” and “LatitudeMeasure” and a “HorizontalCoordinateReferenceSystemDatumName” column.

 Using TADA_MakeSpatial()